paramrathour/blog/pages/_posts/1970-01-01-hello-world.md

 ## The Journey Begins
 ![](/06-10-30.jpg)
 I first got the idea to make my own blog wayback in 2020 as a way to dump my ramblings and IITB experiences.
 One of the primary motivating factors was to publish topics that frequently arose in my conversations with others.
 I had even put up a [coming soon](https://web.archive.org/web/20201012070646/https://paramrathour.github.io/Blog) page, with the plan to use the [random stuff]({{ site.url }}/random-stuff) page until I could organize my thoughts.
 But well, it (almost) never happened.
-I was too caught up with courses, assignments, watching anime or making CS101 [problem sets]({{ site.url }}/CS-101/Problems.pdf) ~~that rarely anybody solved~~ to find time for it.
+I was too caught up with courses, assignments, watching anime or making CS101 [problem sets]({{ site.url }}/CS-101/Problems.pdf) ~~that hardly anybody solved~~ to find time for it.
 As a result, my wishlist of blog ideas kept piling up.
 It didn't help that I was never really passionate about writing, having never maintained any sort of diary/journal nor tried my hands at reviews/essay writing.
 My only comfort was in writing proofs xD.

 The first big jump came in 2022, while I was TAing for the then CS101 batch.
 I got inspired by the coding tips provided by [Andrews](https://www.linkedin.com/in/andrews-varghese-a62680176) to the students and thought to add my own two cents from my multiple TAship experiences.
-The original write-up was super rough.
-It was more like a glorified list, but it eventually evolved into [this post]({% post_url 2022-04-08-cs101-tips %}).
+The original write-up was super rough; it was more like a [glorified list](https://web.archive.org/web/20250816224658/https://paramrathour.github.io/cs101/tips), which looking back feels so unpolished :D

 > But well, it seemed like this was the end.
 {: .prompt-info}